open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 ## Aggregation

 Currently the `statsdreceiver` is not providing any aggregation.
-There are ideas such as the [Metrics Transform Processor Proposal](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/332) and a [Views API](https://github.com/open-telemetry/opentelemetry-specification/issues/466) that intend to enable control over Metric aggregation in a processor.
+There are ideas such as the [Metrics Transform Processor Proposal](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/332) that intend to enable control over Metric aggregation in a processor.

 An alternative will be to implement some simple aggregation in this receiver.